coding4Acause/PANKH/JOSS/paper.md

 This equation provides the $(n+1)^{\text{th}}$ constraint, required to solve for the n+1 unknowns in the system.

-The resulting system, formulated as shown in **Figure 2**, is expressed as a single matrix equation and solved using appropriate routines from the *Dense Linear Problems and Decompositions* module of the Eigen library [[@eigenweb]](https://eigen.tuxfamily.org/index.php?title=Main_Page).
-In our implementation, we experimented with both the ColPivHouseholderQR and PartialPivLU classes.
-It was observed that both methods yielded comparable accuracy, while PartialPivLU was marginally faster than ColPivHouseholderQR in our specific use case.
+The resulting system, formulated as shown in **Figure 2**, is expressed as a single matrix equation and solved using the PartialPivLU decomposition solver available in the *Dense Linear Problems and Decompositions* module of the Eigen Library [[@eigenweb]](https://eigen.tuxfamily.org/index.php?title=Main_Page).

 ![Equations formulated to determine the set of unknowns at a time instant $t_k$.](ax=b.jpg)